 Expect to learn different aspects of cheese (and wine) tasting before cycling back to

 our accommodation in Havelock North and a little relaxed time before dinner.

-In the morning the shuttle will pick us up and take us to the Hawkes Bay Farmers
+In the morning we cycle to the Hawkes Bay Farmers

 Market.
 Here we will have a meet and greet with the market manager and then